-University of Pretoria Yearbook 2020
+University of Pretoria Yearbook 2021

 MBA Full-time (07254009)

-Minimum duration of study
+Minimum duration of

+study

 1 year

-Total credits
+Total credits 180

-180

-NOF level

-09

 Programme information

 See General Regulation G.31.

 The Dean has the right of authorisation regarding matters not provided for in the General Regulations or the GIBS regulations.

 Prescribed modules, LEAD 1 and 2, a compulsory research project (which has to be completed in the final year of study) and a compulsory international tour are required.

 The language of tuition for the MBA is English.

 In the event of deferral of studies due to extenuating circumstances, a student must complete the degree one year after the graduation of his/her cohort class.
 Failure to complete the degree within this period will disqualify a student from further registration.
 Any student who fails more than two core modules will be deregistered from the programme.

-Admission requirements - 1.
-A bachelor's degree, or an equivalent qualification is required for admission to the MBA degree studies. - 2.
-A pass in Mathematics at Grade 12-level or another qualification in Mathematics or Statistics or Mathematical Statistics deemed adequate by the Dean of the Institute. - 3.
-Work experience deemed adequate and applicable by the Dean of the Institute. - 4.
-The Dean of the Institute may set additional admission requirements. - 5.
-Candidates will be subjected to a selection process.
-Other programme-specific information Students are required to complete 5 electives of 6 credits each during the final year of study.
+Admission requirements

+- 1. Relevant bachelor's (or equivalent) degree - Mathematics passed at NSC-level (or equivalent) or - 3.
+Mathematics or Statistics or Mathematical Statistics passed at first year-level - 4.
+Relevant work experience

+Other programme-specific information

+Students are required to complete 5 electives of 6 credits each during the final year of study.
 More information on electives will be shared in class.

-Examinations and pass requirements - i.
+Examinations and pass requirements

+- i.
 The minimum pass mark for each module is 50%, provided that a subminimum of 45% has been obtained in the examination.
 The minimum pass mark for the research project is 50%. - ii.
 A candidate who has failed more than two core modules may not continue his studies for the MBA degree, except with the approval of the Dean of the Institute.
-Such a student may appeal the decision with the GIBS

-Academic Committee.
-If the Academic Committee rules in favour of re-admission of the student for the next academic year due to extenuating circumstances, the student may be granted credits for modules. - iii.
+Such a student may appeal the decision with the GIBS Academic Committee.
+If the Academic Committee rules in favour of re-admission of the student for the next academic year due to extenuating circumstances, the student may be granted credits for modules.

+- iii.
 Should a candidate fail an elective module, he/she may repeat the elective module or an equivalent as determined by the Dean of the Institute. - iv.
 Full attendance, and completion and assessment of all requirements, are necessary for the Global module and Business strategy courses.

 Curriculum: Final year

 Minimum credits: 180

 Core modules

 Global module 873 (GIA 873)

-Module credits 0.00

-Contact time 28 contact hours per 3 week cycle

-Language of tuition Module is presented in English

-Department Gordon Institute of Business Science

-Period of presentation Semester 2

-Module content
+NOF Level 09

 Available from the relevant international institution.

 Financial and management accounting 811 (GIB 811)

-Module credits 10.00
+Module credits 10.00 NOF Level 09

 Prerequisites No prerequisite.

-Contact time 28 contact hours per 3 week cycle Language of tuition Module is presented in English Department Gordon Institute of Business Science Period of presentation Semester 1 or Semester 2 Module content This module is designed to equip participants with the necessary skills to analyse and interpret financial information.
+This module is designed to equip participants with the necessary skills to analyse and interpret financial information.
 Actual financial statements are analysed, and participants are expected to be familiar with real cases in the current financial press.
 You will become familiar with how financial statements such as balance sheets, income statements, and cash flow statements are structured.
 Various methods of critically evaluating them in order to make conclusions about the company's financial strength or weakness, and future possibilities such as financial failure or the probability of takeover will be discussed.
 Management accounting provides managers with timely and appropriate information - firstly in order to understand the cause and behaviour of costs and to meaningfully allocate these costs to products, customers and inventories; secondly to assist in planning, budgeting and decision making; and finally in order to measure performance.
 This module is intended as an introduction for individuals who will plan, make business decisions and evaluate the performance of business units using information derived from the accounting system.

-Human resource strategy 812 (GIB 812) Module credits 10.00 Prerequisites No prerequisites.
+Human resource strategy 812 (GIB 812)

-Contact time 28 contact hours per 3 week cycle ^{}Attendance module only
+^{}Attendance module only